calvinmorett/hexblue/README.md

 - Click on Color from the top menu
 - Select Import from image...
 - Find the palette file you downloaded and click Open

+`distribution and modification of this content is not prohibited and greatly encouraged. create something new.`